Provider Datalab – Installation Guide

 class: nginx

-domain: datalab.demo
+domain: datalab.acme.org

 secret: wildcard-tls